jiang18/mph/docs/docs/options.md

 ```

 ### GRM list
-The GRM list file is a space-delimited text file listing GRMs, like the example one, [**chr.grms.txt**](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/chr.grms.txt).
+The GRM list file is a space-delimited text file listing GRMs, such as [**chr.grms.txt**](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/chr.grms.txt).
 It has no header and one or two columns.
 The first column must be the file path for each GRM.
 The second column is optional and can be a number or a short GRM identifier.

-The GRM list is needed for `--merge_grms`, `--deduct_grms`, `--make_core`, `--make_fore`, and `--minque`.
+The GRM list is needed for `--merge_grms`, `--deduct_grms`, `--make_fore`, and `--minque`.

 ### Merging GRMs
 If a SNP is used in multiple GRMs, the SNP will be treated to be multiple identical SNPs in the resulting GRM.